NightStrang6r/FragmentAPI/README.md

 ## ▶️ **Quickstart & Fees**

 - **Fees depend on your daily turnover and needs.
-To get started, contact the developer: https://t.me/NightStrang6r**
+To get more information, contact the developer: https://t.me/NightStrang6r**

 ## 🎉 **Like it?
 Star it!**